chetaldrich/dotfiles/README.md

 4. Surround mapping
 5. More intelligent tabs?

-If you would like to use the dotfiles,  run the following commands:
+If you would like to use the dotfiles,  run the following commands (and make sure this project is in your home directory):

 1. ```git clone https://github.com/chetaldrich/dotfiles```
 2. ```chmod +x install.sh```